kyma-project/telemetry-manager/docs/contributor/arch/004-do-not-make-prometheus-part of-the-istio-service-mesh.md

-# 4. Do not make Prometheus part of Istio service mesh
+# 4. Do Not Make Prometheus Part of Istio Service Mesh

 Date: 30.01.2024